jonchapman1/oxford-battery-maths-website/content/member/please.md

-interests = ["PDE modelling", "Asymptotic methods", "Industrial mathematics"] name = "Colin Please" portrait = "/portraits/cpp.jpg" short_bio = "I am interested in modelling of many practical industrial problems using continuum models.
-I am particularly interested in using asymptotic methods to derive reduced models that can be readily interpreted and easily parametrised." short_name = "Colin" title = "Colin Please" personal_website = "http://www.maths.ox.ac.uk/people/colin.please"
+interests = ["PDE modelling", "Asymptotic methods", "Industrial mathematics"] name = "Colin Please" portrait = "/portraits/cpp.jpg" short_bio = "Colin is Professor of Applied Mathematics.
+He is interested in modelling of many practical industrial problems using continuum models,in particular in using asymptotic methods to derive reduced models that can be readily interpreted and easily parametrised." short_name = "Colin" title = "Colin Please" personal_website = "http://www.maths.ox.ac.uk/people/colin.please"